oslego/oslego.github.com/_posts/2012-05-28-crowd-source-testing-browserscope-qunit.md

 Here's the gist of it:

 You get the responsibility of creating and hosting a test page.
 This page must contain a test suite using a framework of your choice.
 After running the tests your code must populate a global variable called <code>_bTestResults</code>.
 This variable reference an object which holds key/value pairs representing the names and results of the tests.
-Bear in mind that the values may numeric entries only.
+Bear in mind that the values may only be numeric entries.

 <pre>
 // Populate the beacon with test results